 If you wish to request extra copies free of charge of any annual report to stockholders or proxy statement, please send your request to AG Mortgage Investment Trust, Inc., 245 Park Avenue, New York, New York, 10167, Attn: Secretary, or contact our Secretary via telephone at (212) 692-2000.
 You can also refer to the Company's Web Site at www.agmit.com.
-Information at, or connected to, our website is not and should not be considered part of this proxy statement.
+Information at, or connected to, the Company's Web Site is not and should not be considered part of this proxy statement.